STILL NEED HEALTH COVERAGE FOR 2018?

 - All Marketplace insurance plans cover ER services, doctor and hospital charges, pregnancy, treatment for all pre-existing conditions, mental health and substance abuse services, lab work, and a list of essential health benefits.
 Some include dental coverage.

 - Plans cover free contraceptive services and breast cancer screenings for women, and a whole range of preventive services for all adults and children.

 - All plans are offered by private insurance companies that compete for your business based on features and price.

 So will you save?
 Find out fast.

 - Use this quick tool to see if your income puts you in the range to save on an insurance plan.
-You’ll also find out if you’re in the range for Medicaid in your state.
-It’ll take about 30 seconds.
+You'll also find out if you're in the range for Medicaid in your state.
+It'll take about a minute.

-- If you can spare a few minutes, you can preview 2017 plans and see how much you’d pay for them based on your income.
+- If you can spare a few more minutes, you can preview 2017 plans and see how much you’d pay for them based on your income.
 You don’t have to create an account or even give us your name to check plans out.

 One application to see your choices and costs